gardener/gardener/docs/deployment/deploy_gardenlet_automatically.md

 # Automatic Deployment of Gardenlets

 The gardenlet can automatically deploy itself into shoot clusters, and register this cluster as a seed cluster.
-These clusters are called shooted seeds.
+These clusters are called "managed seeds" (aka "shooted seeds").
 This procedure is the preferred way to add additional seed clusters, because shoot clusters already come with production-grade qualities that are also demanded for seed clusters.

 ## Prerequisites